 - Coinsurance – Coinsurance is a type of payment where you pay a percentage of the cost for a covered health service.
 For example, if your health insurance plan’s allowed amount for an office visit is $100 and your coinsurance is 20%, you would pay $20.
 Your health insurance plan pays the rest.
 The coinsurance percentage depends on your specific insurance plan.

 Health insurance protects you from the high costs of health care.
 Without insurance, people who experience a medical emergency or require routine care to manage a health condition can go deep into debt or even bankruptcy.

 How do I choose a health plan?

 To choose the health plan that is best for you and your family, visit the Missouri Health Insurance Marketplace.
 On this website you will be able to compare and buy a plan that fits your needs.
 You will also be able to see if you qualify for financial help.

 Choosing the right health insurance plan is important.
 Not every person or family has the same needs or available resources.
-The Missouri Health Insurance Marketplace will offer a variety of health plans that are designed to meet different health care needs and budgets.
+The Missouri Health Insurance Marketplace offers a variety of health plans that are designed to meet different health care needs and budgets.
 Individuals and families can use this calculator to see how much they might be able to save.
 Small businesses can use this calculator to see if they can get a tax credit to lower the cost of offering coverage to their employees.